tambetvali/LaeArve/README.md

 [cc-by-nc-sa-4.0](/README3.md)

+https://poe.com/tambetvali - artificial intelligence bots for a very vague introduction to some of the ideas here.

 # Laegna Fantasy: Laegna Math Website

 This is one simple product, which conveys the whole meaning of Laegna Math Website into a single, simple expression: convert Decimal numbers to their Frequential counterparts and generate AI study cards using Free Software.